-At least four weeks prior to erection, the Contractor shall approve, sign and submit a proposed plan of erection to the Engineer for record purposes only.
-The Erection Plan shall be approved by, and contain the seal and signature of, the Contractor's Professional Engineer registered in the State of Colorado.
+At least one week prior to the Pre-Erection Conference, the Contractor shall approve, sign and submit an Erection Plan to the Engineer for record purposes only.
+The Erection Plan shall be stamped "Approved for Construction" and signed by the Contractor.
 The Erection Plan will not be approved by the Engineer.
-If falsework drawings are required, they shall be submitted in accordance with subsection 601.11.
+If falsework drawings are required, they shall conform to and be submitted in accordance with subsection 601.11.

-The Erection Plan and procedure shall provide complete details of the erection process including but not limited to:
+The Erection Plan and procedure shall provide complete details of the erection process with dimension tolerances including:

-- (1) Temporary falsework support, bracing, guys, deadmen, connection details and attachments to other structure components or objects; - (2) Procedure and sequence of operation including a detailed schedule that shall comply with the working hour limitations; - (3) Cranes make and model, weight, geometry, lift capacity, outrigger size and reactions; - (4) Girder weights, lift points, lifting devices, spreaders, and angle of lifting cables. - (5) Assumed loads and girder stresses during progressive stages of lifting and erection to substantiate the structural integrity and stability of the girders prior to completion of the entire structure; - (6) Girder launcher or trolley details and capacity (if intended for use); and - (7) Locations of cranes, trucks delivering girders, and the location of cranes and outriggers relative to other structures, including retaining walls, wing walls and utilities. - (8) Material properties and specifications for temporary works. - (9) Drawings, notes, catalog data showing the manufacturer's recommendations or performance tests, and calculations clearly showing the above listed details, assumptions, and dimensions.
+- Temporary falsework support, struts, bracing, tie cables and other devices, material properties and specifications for temporary works, bolt torque requirements prior to releasing girders from the cranes (if required), connection details and attachments to other structure components or objects; - (2) Procedure and sequence of operations, including a detailed schedule with completion times for work items that complies with the working hour limitations; - (3) Minimum load chart lift capacity, outrigger size and reactions for each crane; - (4) Assumed loads and girder weights, lift points, lifting devices, spreaders, and angle of lifting cables. - (5) Girder stresses at critical points along the girder length during progressive stages of erection shall be investigated to assure that the structural integrity and stability of the girders is maintained.
+Stresses at lift points induced as a result of lifting shall be investigated and adequate bracing provided as indicated by the analysis. - (6) Locations of cranes, trucks delivering girders, and the location of cranes and outriggers relative to other structures, including retaining walls, wing walls and utilities. - (7) Drawings, notes, catalog data showing the manufacturer's recommendations or performance tests, and calculations clearly showing the above listed details, assumptions, and dimensions. - (8) Contingency plans detailing what measures the Contractor will take in case of inclement weather (forecast or actual), equipment failure, delivery interruption, and slower than planned production.